oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

      ![Regressed SQLs](./images/regressedsqls.png " ")

 6. Click on the SQLID to review the SQL performance by analyzing the metrics and the plan changes.
+In this report, you can analyze each metric for pre-change and post-change trials.
+You can view that in the column **Metric Change (Before/After)** where the bars indicating before and after the change for each metric and the respective impact on SQL and on Workload.
+As you go scroll down, you can see two Plans - Plan Before and Plan After, which shows the execution plan for the SQLID before and after the change.

      ![Regressed SQLs](./images/metrics.png " ")